erelsgl/badkan/exercises/00-multiply/README.md

-This is a sample homework assignment.
+This is a sample exercise.
 The assignment is:

 write a C++ program that receives two numbers through standard input